Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Always verify current HS codes with your customs broker before shipping

-Commercial Invoice - Detailed product description, HS code, quantity, unit price, total value, supplier and buyer information, payment terms and Incoterms
+Commercial Invoice - product description, HS code, quantity, unit price, total value, supplier and buyer details, payment terms, and Incoterms

-Packing List - Carton count, net/gross weight per carton, pallet configuration and total shipment weight, container number and seal number
+Packing List - carton count, net and gross weight per carton, pallet configuration, total shipment weight, container number and seal number

-Bill of Lading (B/L) - Contract of carriage and proof of shipment, must note reefer set point temperature, consignee and notify party details
+Bill of Lading - must state the reefer set point temperature, along with consignee and notify party details

-Health/Sanitary Certificate - Issued by General Administration of Customs of China (GACC), certifies product meets health standards, confirms supplier facility is approved for export
+Health/Sanitary Certificate - issued by China's General Administration of Customs (GACC), certifying the product meets health standards and that the supplier facility is approved for export

 EU imports: TRACES-NT pre-notification, phytosanitary certificate for plant products

-US imports: FDA Prior Notice must be filed well in advance of arrival , typically at least 8 hours before arrival for sea freight and 4 hours for air freight.
-Work with your customs broker to make sure timings match your specific route and mode.
+US imports: FDA Prior Notice, typically filed at least 8 hours before vessel arrival for sea freight and 4 hours for air freight.
+Confirm exact timing requirements with your customs broker based on your specific route and mode of transport.

-Organic products: Valid organic certificate from EU/USDA-recognized certification body
+Organic products: valid organic certificate from an EU or USDA-recognized certification body

-Submit all documents electronically in advance when possible
+Submit documents electronically in advance where the destination allows

-Keep digital copies accessible for quick sharing with authorities
+Keep digital copies accessible for immediate sharing with authorities

-Work with customs brokers experienced in frozen food imports
+Work with customs brokers who have direct experience with frozen food imports

 Explore documentation checklist and clearance strategy when shipping refeers from China